-- SWIFT Payments to Russia (RUB): the Central Bank of the Russian Federation has the following requirements: Complete name and address of the beneficiary, the beneficiary's account number (20 digits), beneficiary's INN, complete address of the bank, BIK of the beneficiary's bank, account of the beneficiary's bank in the Russian Central Bank, VO-code, the letters VO + 5 digit payment code (written in format VO12345), explanation about the payment in English, the number and date of the transaction contract (inside the payment details field), NDS (VAT) amount.
+- SWIFT Payments to Russia (RUB): the Central Bank of the Russian Federation has the following requirements: Complete name and address of the beneficiary, the beneficiary's account number (20 digits), beneficiary's INN (tax code), complete address of the bank, BIK (Russian sort-code), an account of the beneficiary's bank in the Russian Central Bank, VO-code (payment reason), the letters VO + 5 digit payment code (written in format VO12345), explanation of the payment in English, the number and date of the transaction contract (inside the payment details field), NDS (VAT) amount.
 If no VAT is imposed on the goods or services, then you must add "BEZNDS".

 - SWIFT Payments to Thailand.
-All SWIFT payment to Thailand require a stated purpose of the payment to go along with the payment instructions. if the purpose of the payment is not included (and details pertained to it, such as invoice or salary details) the payment will be rejected.
+All SWIFT payments to Thailand require a stated purpose of the payment along with the payment instructions.
+If the purpose of the payment is not included (and details pertained to it, such as an invoice or salary details) the payment will be rejected.

 - SWIFT Payments to Saudi Arabia.
 Effective 1/ 2013, the Saudi Monetary Fund requires that payments into the country include an IBAN.